BioKIDS home

 Do they cause problems?

 White-footed mice play a role in the transmission of Lyme disease.
 They carry the bacteria that causes the disease and pass it to larval deer ticks when they are bitten.
 These deer ticks can then pass the disease to humans or other mammals.
 They also may be carriers of hantavirus, or Four Corners disease, through their feces.
-Where they are abundant white-footed mice may prevent the growth of trees such as acorns and pines, whose seeds they eat.
+Where they are abundant white-footed mice may limit the soread of trees such as acorns and pines, whose seeds they eat.

-Ways that these animals might be a problem for humans:
+• Ways that these animals might be a problem for humans

-injures humans (carries human disease).
+• injures humans

 How do they interact with us?